pandas-dev/pandas/doc/source/io.rst

-  Default behavior is to infer the column names: if no names are passed the behavior is identical to ``header=0`` and column names are inferred from the first line of the file, if column names are passed explicitly then the behavior is identical to ``header=None``.
+  Default behavior is to infer the column names: if no names are passed the behavior is identical to ``header=0`` and column names are inferred from the first nonblank line of the file, if column names are passed explicitly then the behavior is identical to ``header=None``.
-   The default behavior of ``read_csv`` is to use ``header='infer'``, which will use the first nonblank row of the file as a header row.

 .. _io.dupe_names: